wp-plugins/titleimage/readme.txt

 * German
 * English

+= New in Version 0.7.1 =
+* Added htmlspecialchars_decode function for installation on php 4.* versions.

 = New in Version 0.7 =
-* The plugin will now work even without the PHP directive "short_open_tag" turned "on".
+* The plugin will now work even without the PHP directive "short_open_tag" turned "off".
 * The image can now get an own link, independet from the subtitle link, an additional link attributes to apply CSS classes etc.
 * GUI cleanup